Shadows in Flight

 Shadows in Flight is a science fiction novella by American writer Orson Scott Card.
 When released in 2012, it became the twelfth book published in the Ender's Game series.
 The story follows on from where the original four "Shadow series" books left off.
 It is about Bean and his children discovering an ancient Formic "ark" during their journey in space.
-It was released in January of 2012.
+It was released in January 2012.
 It was nominated for the Goodreads Choice Award for science fiction.

 Plot

 In 2210, the starship Herodotus left Earth.
 On board were Julian "Bean" Delphiki and his three infant children – Ender, Carlotta, and Cincinnatus – all of whom have Anton's Key turned.
 This genetic alteration, which Bean passed to his children, grants them all extremely high intelligence, but causes their bodies to grow uncontrollably, which is likely to kill them by the age of 20.
 Subjectively, they have been flying near light-speed for five years, but relativistic effects mean that 421 years have passed on Earth – the year is now 2631.
 When the family left, scientists were actively trying to find a cure for their giantism which would not diminish their intelligence.
 Several generations have passed, they have been forgotten, and their mother and "normal" siblings have died centuries ago.
 The children have only been alive for six subjective years.
 Bean's life has been extended by the low gravity on board the Herodotus, which allows his heart to keep beating despite his increasingly gigantic size.
 At 4.5 m tall, Bean must remain prone in the cargo bay so as not to overexert himself.
 He controls and watches everything on the ship through his holo-top terminal, often prompting the children to have secret meetings they believe the Giant cannot hear.
 Bean and Ender continue to study their genetic condition in the hope of finding a cure.

 In one of these meetings, the militarily-minded Cincinnatus (nicknamed "Sergeant") tries to enlist the aid of his siblings in killing their father, saying he is a drain on resources.
 The sensitive Carlotta (whose specialty is engineering) is unwilling to take a stance, but Ender (an expert biologist) punches Sergeant and breaks his nose for proposing such an idea, thus ending his brother's domination over the family.
 Ender and Carlotta tell Bean about Sergeant's plans, and Bean puts all three children in their place, reminding them they are each as intelligent as the other.
 Sergeant has been imagining threats to their security where there are none, because he believes the Giant means to pass his soldier role onto him.
 So he studies the Formic war vids, learning his father's strategy while training himself with weaponry.
 Ender takes on the bulk of the genetic studies by monitoring the advances made by the scientists on Earth.
 Carlotta, who feels slightly left behind with the genetic studies serves the family by taking care of every aspect of the spacecraft, since Bean himself is stuck in the cargo hold.